-MUŻA, the National Community Art Museum, on behalf of Heritage Malta and Arts Council Malta, the main organizing bodies, with full cooperation of the Ministry for Foreign and European Affairs and Trade along with the Malta Tourism Authority, are launching a call for artists and art pavilions to form part of the first Malta Art Biennale.
+MUŻA, the National Community Art Museum, on behalf of Heritage Malta and Arts Council Malta, the main organizing bodies, with full cooperation of the Ministry for Foreign and European Affairs and Trade along with the Malta Tourism Authority, are hosting the first Malta Art Biennale.

 baħar abjad imsaġar taż-żebbuġ

 white sea olive groves

 white sea olive groves – an imagining of an array of whites from ancient and contemporary times, shaped into a vast cradle within which civilisation relishes myriads of cultures, art, and diversity: a visual festa inspired by a process of formulating new narratives for the region.

 Narratives that confront the horrendous stink of death by drowning; narratives that can defeat discourse fuelling fundamentalism and nationalism – a choral ‘hymn to the universe’, celebrating peace and harmony, defying war(s) with olive branches in hand, gleaned from the evergreen olive groves of the Mediterranean, blending with the sparkling whiteness of the seas that surround them: a provocative artistic initiative inviting a rethink of global mindsets about art and society, emanating from the deep south of the European continent.

 Taking place between March and May 2024, Malta’s art biennale will coincide with the turn of spring, a glorious time of year that sees the Mediterranean island bloom with warm weather and extended hours of daylight.

 The islands’ culturally rich festa season also gets underway as village parishes celebrate patron saints with week-long festivities that include elaborate religious ceremonies, marching band processions, masterful firework displays, and many other traditional activities.
 Several other popular arts and cultural events and festivals are held around Malta and Gozo at this time of year.